-All students, both domestic and international, must affiliate themselves online by January 31 of the year of the competition.
+Note: All students must affiliate themselves online by January 31 of the year of the competition.
 For additional assistance, please contact CollegiateCompetitions@sae.org.

 3.11 On-site Registration Requirement

 ON-SITE REGISTRATON IS REQUIRED OF ALL TEAM MEMBERS AND FACULTY ADVISORS.